TUe-excellent-buildings/BSO-toolbox/readme.md

 The toolbox is written in C++ and makes use of elements defined in the C++14 standard.
 The toolbox is developed to be cross-platform, and has been compiled and tested for Linux (Ubuntu 22.04 LTS) and Windows 10 (22H2,19045.2486).

-Furthermore, the toolbox depends on the following external software:
+Furthermore, the toolbox depends on the following external source and static/dynamic libraries:
-* For linear algebra (Geometry and FEM) the [Eigen](http://eigen.tuxfamily.org) C++ library is used (Linux: last tested is v3.4.0).
+* For linear algebra, the [Eigen](http://eigen.tuxfamily.org) C++ library is used (Linux: last tested is v3.4.0).
-* Various utilities from the [Boost](https://www.boost.org/) C++ library (Linux: last tested is v1.80.0)
+* Various utilities (e.g. [Odeint](https://www.odeint.com)) from the [Boost](https://www.boost.org/) C++ library (Linux: last tested is v1.80.0).
+Precompiling is not needed.
-* For solving systems of ODE's (thermal simulation) the [Odeint](https://www.odeint.com) library is used (also contained in the Boost library; Linux, last tested is v1.80.0).
-* Visualization is written in the openGL standard and makes use of freeglut3 (Linux: last tested is v2.8.1-6)
+* Visualization is written in the OpenGL standard and makes use of freeglut (Linux: last tested is v2.8.1-6).

 First, an elaborate Linux installation tutorial is given.
 It may be usefull to read this first, even if a Windows 10 installation is desired.
 Hereafter, the Windows 10 installation is explained.